 Although her invention was first rejected by the U.S. Navy, it was later used by the military during the Cuban missile crisis in 1962.
 Her invention serves as the basis for today’s wireless communications that is now used by billions around the world, particularly the technology we know today as Wi-Fi, GPS and Bluetooth.

-In the modern world, it is not merely enough to have a great idea.
+In the modern world, it is not merely enough to have a great idea like this bitcoin trader app.
 One must also have a great marketing team that is fluent in digital trends and understands the importance of good customer service.
 Due to the internet’s influence, instant gratification has become human nature and consumers are becoming increasingly interactive and vocal in regards to what they want.
 This is where inventions such as CRM software comes in handy.

 As far as great invention ideas go, they can come from the most unsuspecting of personalities and do not guarantee immediate commercial viability.
 Against The Grain author Graham Harris, who has utilized over 80 patents and successfully brought to market hundreds of unique print-related products, wrote, “Experts estimate that only one out of every five thousand inventions undergo successful product launches to the extent they result in a good return for their inventor.”

 According to Harris, successful inventors are those that “form the best habits, to keep them on track and disciplined.”
-One habit Harris mentions is persistence, which helps an inventor to push through barriers and seek out continuous improvements to his own design or an existing one, to make the invention a commercial success.
+One habit Harris mentions is persistence, which helps an inventor to push through barriers and seek out continuous improvements to his own design or an existing one, to make the invention such as bitcoin up app a commercial success.
 Commitment and dedication are key, but inventors must also take time to develop other crucial skills, including resource management and product design.

-The conceptualization of the idea itself – albeit crucial – only makes up a small part of the entire process of getting the product out to market and making it a commercial success.
+The conceptualization of the idea itself – albeit crucial – only makes up a small part of the entire process of getting the product out to market and making it a commercial success like the Bitcoin Up trading platform.
 Occasionally, even those with less interesting invention ideas can come up with commercially successful products after diligently following through a rigorous refinement process.